pimatic/pimatic-sispmctl/README.md

       "outletUnit": 1
     }

-For actuator configuration options see the [actuator-config-schema](actuator-config-schema.html) file.
+For device configuration options see the [device-config-schema](device-config-schema.html) file.